Redecorating on a Shoestring: Inexpensive Decorating Ideas for Any Room in the House

 - No money or time to change existing cabinets?
 Change the knobs.
 If they are gold, try silver.
 If you have stainless steel appliances, give nickel a try.
 Experiment with one cabinet until you settle on the look you want.
 This only takes a few minutes and the new look can be a dramatic change.
 And the best is, if you don't like it, you can change it again.

 - Replace your placemats.
 You probably don't notice them, they've been in place that long.
-Throw on a tablecloth.
-Buy something new.
+But change them and they become noticable.
+While changing the placemats, add or layer on a tablecloth.
+Both items can be as inexpensive as your budget and tastes require.

 - If you have an eating area in the kitchen, add an area rug under the table.
-This makes the area even cozier.
+This makes the kitchen area feel even cozier.

-- Set the table with the "good" China and silver.
+- Set the table with the what you might consider your good China and silver.
 Saving them for a special occasion?
 You are the special occasion.
 Use your cloth napkins and napkin holders.
 If you don't have these items, purchase them.
-"Finish" your table when setting it for breakfast, lunch or dinner.
+Take some time to finish your table when setting it for breakfast, lunch or dinner.
+If you want some ideas for table setting, take a look at a few articles.

 Redecorating the Home Office Ideas